petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-view-actions.md

 1. Fill in the Label and, optionally, [localize](./data-set-view-fields.md#editing-and-localizing-labels) it.

 1. (Optional) Choose an out-of-the-box icon to show in your Data Set fragment.
-The icon redirects the user to a specified URL.
+The icon redirects the user to the specified URL.

    If no icon is selected, the Action's label appears as text inside a button component.

    ![Use the action's label as text inside a button component or select an icon to show in your Data Set fragment instead.](./data-set-view-actions/images/02.png)